JAILBREAK-101/JAILBREAK-101/README.md

 - 🌱 I’m currently learning **React Js**

-- 👯 I’m looking to collaborate on **WebSite, Web Application and Mobile Application Projects using Javascript and Python.**
+- 👯 I’m looking to collaborate on **WebSite, Web Application and Mobile Application Projects using JavaScript and React-JS Library*

 - 💬 Ask me about **HTML, CSS and Javascript and React Js**